UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Related Work

 \subsection{Prompting Methods}

 Considering the attributes of large models, they exhibit significant sensitivity to prompts, rendering prompt engineering a critical area of study.

 The Chain-of-Thought~\cite{wei2022chain} prompting technique encourages models to express reasoning steps in natural language before concluding.
 Similarly, the approach by ~\cite{kojima2022large} uses the phrase "Let's think step by step" to effectively guide large language models through their reasoning.
+Inspired by CoT, several effective prompting methods have been developed, such as Tree-of-Thoughts~\cite{yao2024tree}, Graph-of-Thoughts~\cite{besta2024graph}. .
+Program-of-Thought prompting~\cite{chen2022program}: PoT generates programs as the intermediate steps and integrates external tools like a Python interpreter for precise calculations, as well as other prompting methods~\cite{wang2023plan, gao2023pal}.